monarch-initiative/maxo-annotations/docs/introduction.rst

 Introduction
 ============

-Although RDs are highly heterogeneous in etiology, clinical presentation, and clinical management strategies, they share commonalities related to their very rarity: a lack of knowledge and scarcity of expertise.
+Although rare diseases (RDs) are highly heterogeneous in etiology, clinical presentation, and clinical management strategies, they share commonalities related to their rarity: a lack of knowledge and scarcity of expertise.

 The scarcity of expertise about RDs among many physicians is probably one of the reasons for the often-bemoaned